Check out Dayna's Blog HERE

 2007 to Present Established, wrote, edited and compiled the curriculum for the 12-Hour Christian Yoga Teacher Certification Course which is offered January of each year.
 As of January, 2012, fifty-five students from fifteen different states have completed the course.

 2011 to Present Established the 500-Hour New Day Yoga Teacher Training Program (a registered Yoga School with Yoga Alliance).
 The program runs for six weeks over a two year period.
-As of November, 2011, New Day Yoga’s 500-Hour Teacher Training Program is the only Christian 500-Hour Teacher Training program registered with Yoga Alliance in the USA.
-At present seven yoginis are enrolled from three different states and seven students from six different states have completed the course.
+As of November, 2011, New Day Yoga’s 300-Hour Teacher Training Program is the only Christian 500-Hour Teacher Training program registered with Yoga Alliance in the USA.
+As of January 2016, nine yoginis are enrolled from three different states and seven students from six different states have completed the course.

 2005 to 2008 Co-led the Basics of Yoga for Christians Weekend Retreat(s) at the Monastery of the Holy Spirit in Conyers, GA.

 2002 to 2003 Taught weekly classes at Marietta Center for Yoga and Well-Being.

 2003 to Present Presented weekend/week-long workshops at churches and schools throughout the Atlanta area and in Columbia, SC:

 - Blue print Your Life, North Gate Church of Atlanta, Woodstock, GA